CommandoPAX/M1CompSciProject/README.md

 ## Installation and configuration

-Librairies used : matplotlib, numpy, pandas, pillow
+Librairies used : matplotlib, numpy, pandas, pillow, tkinter

 To install the requirements use : `pip install -r requirements.txt` (Python >= 3.9)